artisdom/cxxprops/README.md

 ### Boolean values
 ```
-# The API supports "get_bool" which returns true if a value
+# The API supports "getBool" which returns true if a value
 # contains "true", "yes" or "1", otherwise false is returned.
 # You can still treat the property as a string
 production = true